 Registration Opens – March 1, 2021

 Submission Deadline – May 25, 2021

 Submissions must have a clear approach that offers an innovative solution to the Challenge.
 Each submission will be reviewed by the Rewrite Cancer Steering Committee of oncology experts based on the following criteria:

-- Feasibility and broad applicability
+- Validates feasibility and broad applicability

 Please see the Rewrite Cancer Innovation Challenge Official Rules and Regulations for full details and weighting on evaluation criteria.